-All of the statues are created by hand.
+The artisans create all of the statues by hand.
 Customers can choose from amongst the hundreds of finished statues lying out, with an endless variety of sizes and styles.
 Or they can order one customized to their preferences, specifying important symbolic elements like the facial expression or hand gestures.
-Many of the statues on display in the workshops remain unfinished, with blank blocks for the heads, awaiting a customer’s instructions.
-Transporting the larger statues to the customer is another feat–these can be incredibly heavy.
+Many of the statues on display in the workshops remain unfinished, with blank blocks for the heads, awaiting a customer's instructions.
+Transporting the larger statues to the customer is another feat--these can be incredibly heavy.

 Photos of the Marble Buddha Workshops of Mandalay

 These are active workshops.
 You're welcome to wander around and have a look in most of them.
 Mind the uneven steps and power cables strewn about, and expect thick dust in the air.

 Travel Advice for Myanmar (Burma)